jkyuusai/emergency-compliment-service/README.md

 # emergency-compliment-service

-Small Sinatra app that scrapes a compliment from www.emergencycompliment.com using PhantomJS/Capybara and returns it and any words that don't appear in its included dictionary (the standard wamerican dictionary found in Debian based distros)
+Small Sinatra app that scrapes a compliment from www.emergencycompliment.com using PhantomJS/Capybara and returns a JSON response that includes the compliment and any words from the compliment that don't appear in its included dictionary (the standard wamerican dictionary found in Debian based distros)

 Try it out at: https://emergency-compliment-service.herokuapp.com/